wjn1996/KP-PLM/README.md

-# KP-PLM
+# Knowledge Prompting in Pre-trained Language Model for Natural Language Understanding
-We Proposed A Noval and Effect Framework for Knowledge-Enhanced Pre-trained Language Model
+Accepted By EMNLP2022 (main conference).